In this article

 “Figure out what makes you happy, then prioritize that,” advises Volle.
 “Put it on your list somewhere.”

-And if decision paralysis is giving you grief, or you’re having trouble remembering what activities bring you joy, “begin by simply giving yourself permission to explore without judgment,” says Breen.
-“Consider revisiting past interests or hobbies you enjoyed before motherhood, but don’t be afraid to try new things as well.
+And if decision paralysis is giving you grief, or you’re having trouble remembering what activities bring you joy, “Consider revisiting past interests or hobbies you enjoyed before motherhood,” says Breen, “but don’t be afraid to try new things as well.
 Engage in activities that pique your curiosity, and pay attention to how they make you feel.
-It’s through this process of trial and error that you can discover what truly resonates with you, what brings you joy and what feels fulfilling.”
+It’s through this process of trial and error that you can discover what truly resonates with you.”

 “Engage in activities that pique your curiosity, and pay attention to how they make you feel.
-It’s through this process of trial and error that you can discover what truly resonates with you, what brings you joy and what feels fulfilling.”
+It’s through this process of trial and error that you can discover what truly resonates with you.”

-—Mary Breen, licensed clinical social worker and clinical director and founder of Repose
+—Mary Breen, social worker and founder of Repose

-Nothing can prepare you for the changes you go through when you have kids, so maintaining your mental health needs to be at the top of your list, for you and your children’s long-term well-being.
-It can be difficult to tune into your own feelings when you’re trying to meet the needs of your children, so it’s important to prioritize time away, even if it’s only a few minutes.
+Maintaining your mental health needs to be at the top of your list, for you and your children’s long-term well-being.
+It can be difficult to do so when you’re trying to meet the needs of your children, so it’s important to make time away a priority, even if it’s only a few minutes.

 It can feel uncomfortable to shift your attention from your child’s needs to your own, acknowledges Davis.
-Tune into those feelings, name them, and then, “release the need to find the ideal way to use alone time and instead, approach it from a place of curiosity and information-gathering,” she advises, suggesting writing down activities you have been curious about, would like to try or that you enjoyed prior to becoming a mom.
+Tune into those feelings, name them and then, “release the need to find the ideal way to use alone time and instead, approach it from a place of curiosity and information-gathering,” she advises.
+She suggests writing down activities you have been curious about, would like to try or that you enjoyed prior to becoming a mom.

 Then, make time for those activities, because as Breen says, “consistency, even in small doses, is key to building positive habits and seamlessly integrating self-care into your daily life.”